spacetelescope/jwst/docs/jwst/emicorr/description.rst

 interference (EMI) noise pattern in the raw data.
 The known frequencies to correct for are in the EMI reference file, under the key ``frequencies``.
 The effect of these EMI frequencies is to imprint each into the rate images.
-For short integrations in LRSSLITLESS the correlated noise from this is quite apparent in the rate images.
-For longer integrations the net effect is to increase the read noise by about 20\%\.
+For short integrations in ``LRSSLITLESS`` the correlated noise from this is quite apparent in the rate images.
+For longer integrations the net effect is to increase the read noise by about 20\%.

 The process to do the correction is the following (repeated recursively for each discrete EMI frequency desired):